-Our Independent Domestic Violence Advisor Service has qualified specialist advisors, who provide a free and confidential service to victims considered to be at high risk of harm from their intimate partners, ex-partners or family members.
+Our Independent Domestic Violence Advisors are qualified specialists who provide a free and confidential service to victims and survivors to those who have experienced abuse from their intimate partners, ex-partners, family members or caregivers.
 We work with males and females, including those in same sex relationships.

-The main priority of the IDVA service is to increase the safety of victims and their children.
-The support we offer is intended to be a short to medium term service, which aims to reduce the risk of further domestic abuse and the effects it may cause.
+The main priority of our service is to increase the safety of victims and their children and the support aims to reduce the risk of further domestic abuse and the effects it may cause.

 Our IDVA service is the primary point of contact for High risk victims of domestic abuse who are aged 16 years and above.

-Usually we receive our referrals from partner agencies, however we can also receive self-referrals from individuals experiencing domestic abuse.
+Usually we receive our referrals from partner agencies, however we also welcome direct contact from individuals experiencing domestic abuse.